dalton-ross/iOS_PermissionsTester_Legal/privacy.md

 4. Third-Party Services
 This app does not use any third-party services, analytics, or advertising.
+Access to app tracking transparency (ATT) is exclusively to report permission status.

-5. Children's Privacy
+6. Children's Privacy
 This app is not intended for children under 13.
 We do not knowingly collect data from children.

-6. Changes to This Policy
+7. Changes to This Policy
 We may update this privacy policy.
 You will be notified of changes by updating the "Last Updated" date above.

-7. Contact
+8. Contact
-For questions about this privacy policy, contact: [your email]
+For questions about this privacy policy, contact: rupee_divas6m@icloud.com